Error Handling¶

 try {

-// All other liter-llm errors surface as plain RuntimeException.
+// All liter-llm errors surface as a single LiterLlmException type.

 $msg = $e->getMessage();